neuro-inc/neuro-cli/python/README.md

 ### neuro image push

 Push an image to platform registry.<br/>Image names can contains tag.
+If tags not specified 'latest' will be used as value

 **Usage:**